huggingface/blog/infini-attention.md

 ![](./assets/185_infini_attention/200m_generation_first_signals.png)

-As you can see it somewhat works, and if you look at these sample generations, you can see that Infini attention generates content related to the earlier segment.
+As you can see it somewhat works, and if you look at these sample generations, you can see that Infini-attention generates content related to the earlier segment.

-Since Infini attention predicts the first token in the second segment by conditioning on the entire content of the first segment, which it generated as "_grad" for the first token, this provides a good signal.
-To validate whether this signal is a false positive, we hypothesize that Infini attention generates content related to its earlier segment because when given "_grad" as the first generated token of the second segment, it consistently generates PyTorch-related tutorials, which happen to relate to its earlier segment.
+Since Infini-attention predicts the first token in the second segment by conditioning on the entire content of the first segment, which it generated as "_grad" for the first token, this provides a good signal.
+To validate whether this signal is a false positive, we hypothesize that Infini-attention generates content related to its earlier segment because when given "_grad" as the first generated token of the second segment, it consistently generates PyTorch-related tutorials, which happen to relate to its earlier segment.
 Therefore, we conducted a sanity test where the only input token was "_grad", and it generated [text here].
 This suggests it does use the memory, but just doesn’t use it well enough (to retrieve the exact needle or continue the exact content of its earlier segment).
 The generation:

 > _graduate_education.html
 > Graduate Education